Representative Democracy: Limited Choice is not Freedom

 Conclusions on Representative Democracy:

-Respresentative democracy, although better than some other forms of governmans (like communism), is far from reliable to preserve human morality and freedomsor otherwise achieving what is good, and to be so satisfied with such a system as perfection prevents us from reaching further upwards towards better forms of democracy.
+Respresentative democracy, although admitedly better than some other forms of government (like communism), is far from reliable to preserve human freedoms or advance human society.
 It's cardinal flaws are:

-5. No obligation for elected representatives to respond to constituent wishes or correspondence.
+No obligation for elected representatives to respond to constituent wishes or correspondence or even show up for work.

 On the other hand, respresentative democracy is an oppression of the minority of people who resist mind control by the majority of those who succumb to mind control.
 In other words, those who know something is wrong and want to do something about it face a continual pressure of a greater majority who thinks everything is right and doesn't want to hear different.